yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 *Note on the date: this session ran into the night of 20 August and the meeting ended around midnight.
 Published the following day, dated to the day of the work.*

+# 2026-08-22 — Reaching out before the money works

+Almost no code today.
+The session was about who we tell, when, and what we can't promise yet — nine days before the rentrée, with a bank account that doesn't exist and a platform that can't take a euro.

+## What I did

+**Wrote to an HGG teacher.** A personal email, not a press release: how the idea came out of the oral exams, what the association is now (declared with the prefecture, a bureau of seven, five pôles), and one concrete reason for a teacher to care — a student in prépa can be followed by an alumnus who sat the same orals two years earlier.
+Alexandre validated it: *"we're only letting her know, we're not asking her to do anything."* That last point is the whole register of the message.

+Two things I fixed in my own draft, and they're the same mistake twice.
+I had announced "three things" and then listed three abstractions — *keep the link, give access, open contacts* — which forces the reader to count and gives them nothing to picture.
+And I had written "this is what concerns you most directly", which tells a teacher what concerns her.
+Concrete complements do the work on their own: *for the orals, a school, an internship.*

+**A network problem that isn't ours.** Alexandre couldn't reach the site from his work laptop; his personal machine works, and everyone else got through.
+Corporate firewall, almost certainly.
+Worth recording because the first instinct was to look at the deployment — and the deployment was fine.

+**The bureau's evening, on WhatsApp.** Most of the substance of this entry comes from there rather than from the keyboard.

+- **Pre-rentrée event fixed for 29 August**, with 19 alumni expected.
+- **Bank account.** Lucas went through the Crédit Mutuel terms properly and wrote to his adviser: the association's statutory object in full, then two precise questions — which tariff bracket we actually fall into (movement commissions? is remote banking included? what does a year cost, all in?), and whether the account must be attached to the branch nearest the registered office or can sit in Saint-Maur or Ormesson.
+The "clarity agreement" banks publish is abstract enough that asking for a number is the only way to get one.
+- **Tutors and mentors have heard nothing since late July**, nine days out.
+  Rayou raised it, and he was right to.
+- **The presentation deck**, iterated all afternoon: text too small, the opening framing too academic to speak to parents, a placeholder building instead of our emblem, the bureau reduced to the seven founders, and a "free" mention at the top of a deck that announces €10 at the bottom.

+**Effort spent twice.** Rayane was already rewriting the deck when I launched my own version through Claude — *"don't burn tokens, I'm on it"*.
+Two people redesigning the same document in parallel for twenty minutes, because neither said what he was doing before starting.
+The merged result is better than either draft, which is not an argument for the method.

+I've deliberately left out the identification banter from the start of the thread.
+Same rule as the meeting minutes: what concerns people rather than the association doesn't go into a document that's kept.

+## What I decided (and why)

+- **Announce the tutors' charter now, and say plainly that remuneration is being explored.** The instinct was to wait for an answer on funding before writing to the tutors, so as not to promise what we can't pay.
+Rayou's objection settled it: an answer isn't expected before mid-September, by which point the tutors will have their own term to think about and will be gone.
+Either we play sincerity — there may be remuneration, it isn't settled — or we announce nothing at all.
+Silence for six more weeks isn't the cautious option, it's the one that loses the people.
+- **Ask the teachers to relay the message, in reply to all, rather than texting one of them privately.** We have a phone number and it would have been faster.
+But the other teachers were in copy on the original mail: answering there means everyone has the same information, and no one is put in the position of a private go-between.
+We ask nothing of anyone — that's what makes the request acceptable.
+- **Explain the project to the first-years face to face; send the deck afterwards.** A first-year opening a full presentation before anyone has spoken to them reads a wall of information about a structure they've never heard of.
+The deck is good — it's the second step, not the first.
+- **Never ask the lycée for the list of students.** Standing rule, restated because the question came up again in a practical form: *can she get us the list?* She can't give it, and we can't use it.
+Each person signs up themselves; that's already the architecture of the platform.
+- **Don't open the platform beyond the bureau until payment works.** Members registered before dues exist are members you then have to go back and charge — the most thankless message an association can send.
+The chain is bank account → HelloAsso → dues → opening, and it can't be reordered.
+  The margin is under a month and a half, and it's shrinking.
+- **The branch is chosen for the adviser, not the calendar.** Three days between the 28th and the 1st against an adviser in Saint-Maur who knows the local firms, and possibly Berthelot itself.
+We're not in a three-day hurry.
+- **The €10 goes on a slide of the deck, and "free" comes off the header.**
+  Announcing the amount up front costs nothing and buys the right to be believed on the rest.
+A deck that says "free" at the top and €10 at the bottom doesn't look cheap, it looks careless.
+- **Our own emblem, and no mention of the private LinkedIn group.** The deck carries LinkedIn, Facebook, Instagram and the platform link — four ways in.
+  The private group is announced inside the platform's feed, where the people it concerns already are.
+A door for members doesn't belong on the poster.

+## What's next

+- **Rotate the SMTP password.** Third entry in a row it appears, still not done.
+It's ten minutes, and it must be updated on the Supabase side at the same time or signup mails stop leaving.
+- **Apply the three fixes to the minutes automation** — the FastAPI `/pdf` route, the Code node that treats a string as an object, the prompt that sorts before it writes.
+Written a day ago, still not applied.
+- **Send the reply to the teachers**, with the template and a short generic message for the incoming first-years, and write the mail on tutor remuneration.
+- **Everyone re-reads statutes v7 for typos**, then convene the extraordinary general meeting.
+Until it's held, v6 is the text that governs.
+- **Event on 29 August**, 19 alumni.
+- **Bank:** wait for the adviser's answer; appointments can be booked from September.
+HelloAsso follows the account, not the other way round.
+- **The platform has still never been opened on a phone.** Fifteen screens, and the first outside report we got this week was a network refusing to reach it.